 How to Select

-• It has a neutral flavour and is a very stable cooking medium compared to other cold-pressed oils.
+• It has a relatively neutral flavour and is a very stable cooking medium compared to other cold-pressed oils.

-• Due to its stability, it is used for deep frying, sautéing and also to make dressing.
+• Due to its stability, it is used for deep frying, sautéing and also to make dressings.

 How to Store

-· They contain heart-friendly MUFA that lower the levels of bad cholesterol in our body without lowering the levels of good cholesterol.
+• Groundnut oil contains heart-friendly MUFA that lowers the levels of bad cholesterol in our body without lowering the levels of good cholesterol.

-· Groundnut (peanut) oil being high in mono-unsaturated, is more stable and usually does not require artificial additives
+• Groundnut oil being high in mono-unsaturated fats is more stable and usually does not require artificial additives.